genomejs/gql/README.md

 This query language is for use with the genomejs JSON format.
 See the [dna2json](https://github.com/genomejs/dna2json) repository for more information.

+Just a reminder: deletions are represented as `-`!

 ## Usage

 This example will create a query that determines if a person is sickle cell effected.